CenterForSpatialResearch/mapping_architecture_urbanism_humanities/02_PopulationMap.md

 Now use select by attributes and select by location to answer the following question:
 * How many countries contain cities with greater than 7 million inhabitants?

-Include the answer as part of your map composition that we will review on Tuesday.
+Include the answer as part of your map composition that we will review on Friday.

 #### Symbolizing World Populations

 Now that we have these three different layers we can begin to create maps that highlight the differences between these different ways to measure population.
 We will compose a map that symbolizes each of our three data layers differently.
 We will use graduated symbols to express city population, a choropleth map for population by country and a classified color ramp for the gridded population.
 We will then go over cartographic conventions adding a legend and scale bar to the map and exporting as a PDF.

 **Proportional symbols**

 We will symbolize the cities layer with symbols that are sized proportionally to their population -- a city with a larger population will have a larger circle and visa versa.
 To do this open the layer properties menu for the `populated_places` layer and navigate to the Style tab.